clp/learn_python/find_answers/README.rst

 Introduction
 ------------

-The nltk_ex25 program uses the Natural Language Toolkit, nltk.
+The nltk_ex25 is an experiment to learn about text processing using the Natural Language Toolkit, nltk.
 It processes data for one question with several answers from stackoverflow.com.
 It identifies answers that might contain useful data,